Facilities

 Printmaking Studio

-The printmaking studio is equipped to accommodate the following print techniques: dry point (on zinc or copper plates), relief printing (wood or linocut), monoprinting, collagraphs, and other experimental planographic processes.
-Paper and other print materials are available on-site for purchase.
+The printmaking studio is equipped to accommodate the following print techniques: relief printing (wood or linocut), monoprinting, collagraphs, and other experimental planographic processes.
 The printmaking studio is equipped with:

 2 printmaking presses (24×40” bed), 2 large communal worktables, felts and blankets, hot plate for hard ground, two large acid trays, one large paper tray, bench hooks, rulers, mixing knives, files, 40–50 woodcut tools, etching tools, zinc plates, several assorted tools for etching, rags, jars, and other miscellaneous printmaking materials.